-We explore patterns in performance across domains using a meta-analytic approach.
-We conduct separate regressions with each performance metric as the dependent variable.
-Given that correlation is the performance metric most sensitive to the individual-level information captured by digital twins, we focus here on the regression with the (z-transformed) correlation for each outcome as the dependent variable and report the meta-analysis of the other performance metrics in the SI.\footnote{We z-transform the correlation due to better statistical properties, e.g., being approximately normally distributed.} Our independent variables include a set of categorical labels that characterize each outcome, related to the following domains: social, preferences/attitudes, cognitive skills/rationality, content evaluation, human-tech interactions.
+The breadth of our study allows exploring the performance of digital twins across domains, using a meta-analytic approach.
+We conduct regressions with each performance metric as the dependent variable.
+Given that correlation is the performance metric most sensitive to the individual-level information captured by digital twins, we focus on the regression with the (z-transformed) correlation for each outcome as the main dependent variable.\footnote{We z-transform the correlation due to better statistical properties, e.g., being approximately normally distributed.} Our independent variables include a set of categorical labels that characterize each outcome, related to the following domains: social, preferences/attitudes, cognitive skills/rationality, content evaluation, human-tech interactions.
 We also include mechanical features that might influence performance (e.g., sample size).

-Labels are not mutually exclusive; an outcome may be tagged with multiple labels.
-All labels are binary, except sample size.
-The labels are as follows (with examples from our data):